dartmouth-cs52-21S/pin-it-react-native/README.md

 ## Acknowledgments

-Thank you Prof. Tim and our TA Jordan!
+Thank you Prof. Tim, our TA Jordan, and San Quan Prioleau!